COVID-19 Evaluation and Testing - Click Here

 Clostridia are anaerobic, spore-forming rods (bacilli).
 C. difficile is the most serious cause of antibiotic-associated diarrhea (AAD) and can lead to pseudomembranous colitis, a severe inflammation of the colon, often resulting from eradication of the normal gut flora by antibiotics.

 In a very small percentage of the adult population, C. difficile bacteria naturally reside in the gut.
 Other people accidentally ingest spores of the bacteria while they are patients in a hospital, nursing home, or similar facility.
-When the bacteria are in a colon in which the normal gut flora has been expelled (usually after a broad-spectrum antibiotic such as clindamycin has been used), the gut becomes overrun with C. difficile.
+When the bacteria are in a colon in which the normal gut flora has been destroyed (usually after a broad-spectrum antibiotic such as clindamycin has been used), the gut becomes overrun with C. difficile.
 This overpopulation is harmful because the bacteria release toxins that can cause bloating and diarrhea, with abdominal pain, which may become severe.
 C. difficile infections are the most common cause of pseudomembranous colitis, and in rare cases this can progress to toxic megacolon, which can be life-threatening.

 Rheumatoid arthritis (RA) is a chronic, systemic inflammatory disorder that may affect many tissues and organs, but principally attacks flexible (synovial) joints.
 The process involves an inflammatory response of the capsule around the joints (synovium) secondary to swelling (hyperplasia) of synovial cells, excess synovial fluid, and the development of fibrous tissue (pannus) in the synovium.
 The pathology of the disease process often leads to the destruction of articular cartilage and ankylosis (fusion) of the joints.
 Rheumatoid arthritis can also produce diffuse inflammation in the lungs, membrane around the heart (pericardium), the membranes of the lung (pleura), and white of the eye (sclera), and also nodular lesions, most common in subcutaneous tissue.
 Although the cause of rheumatoid arthritis is unknown, autoimmunity plays a pivotal role in both its chronicity and progression, and RA is considered a systemic autoimmune disease.